KempnerInstitute/ephys-spike-sorting/pipeline/hms_cluster/README.md

 ### 2. Preparing Input Data

 Begin by transferring your experimental data to the cluster.
-Ensure each experiment's data resides in its own dedicated directory.
+Ensure each experiment's data, including the recording  and the corresponding meta data, resides in its own dedicated directory.
 The expected data structure is:

 ```
 data_dir
     ├── 20240805_M100_4W50_g0_t0.imec0.ap.bin
     └── 20240805_M100_4W50_g0_t0.imec0.ap.meta
 ```
+Here the file with the extention `.bin` is the recording  data and the extention `.meta` is the meta data.

 To process multiple datasets concurrently, check the later section on [processing multiple data directories through a wrapper script](https://github.com/KempnerInstitute/ephys-spike-sorting/edit/dmbala-multi-job/README.md#8-processing-multiple-data-directories-through-a-wrapper-script).